Post by Barry Myers

 - How safe is my money?
 Banks are probably THE SAFEST place to put your money.
 You may not earn a lot of interest, but your money is pretty darn safe.
 In the U.S., the government guarantees up to $250,000 through the FDIC (banks) and NCUA (credit unions).
 So while you might be tempted to keep it under your mattress, your cash is a heck of a lot safer in your local bank.

 - Can I access my money online and in person?
 I check my online banking almost daily.
 I’m a nerd.
 What did we do before it?
 This option is convenient, almost real-time and FREE.
-If it isn’t available (and free) at your bank, find another bank.
+If it isn’t available (and free) at your bank, find another bank for bankers.
 But equally important to me is getting to see real people at my bank.
 In a world where purely online banks are common, I’m sticking with brick and mortar institutions.
 More on that in #4.

 - Do I get a free debit card/ATM usage?
 I don’t use a credit card.
 I don’t have a credit card.
 But I can still rent a car, buy things online, pay at the pump for gas and just about anything else I want when I roam around with my debit card.
 I love my debit card.
 Cut up every other piece of plastic in your wallet and start using your debit card immediately.
 If you run it as a credit, you get the same protections as a credit card and you can’t overspend because you can’t “charge” more than is in your account.